ibm-cloud-docs/power-iaas/getting-started-PER.md

-In a PER and CRN-enabled workspace, you can also define security rules for network traffic control using the network security group feature.
+In a PER and enhanced CRN-enabled workspace, you can also define security rules for network traffic control using the network security group feature.
 For more information, see [Network security groups](/docs/power-iaas?topic=power-iaas-nsg).